isomerpages/mlaw-marketingshopfront/_dispute-resolution/8-research-reports.md

 - **International and Comparative Mediation – An Asian Perspective** will feature comparative research on the mediation eco-systems in civil and common law systems in Asia with a focus on China, Japan, Korea, Indonesia, India, Philippines and Singapore.

 To find out more:
-- For **a more detailed list of SIDRA research publications related to the SCM**, please click [here](https://sidra.smu.edu.sg/research-program/singapore-mediation-convention/publications).
+- For **a more detailed list of SIDRA research publications related to the SCM**, please click [here] (https://sidra.smu.edu.sg/research-program/singapore-mediation-convention/publications).

-- For **SIDRA webinars related to the SCM**, please click [here](https://sidra.smu.edu.sg/research-program/singapore-mediation-convention/activities-events).
+- For **SIDRA webinars related to the SCM**, please click [here] (https://sidra.smu.edu.sg/research-program/singapore-mediation-convention/activities-events).